MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Possible values: true / false
 ```

-If `true`, corresponding ports are open and remote DCOM traffic for COM+ System Application management is allowed.
+If `true`, the [COM+ Remote Administration (DCOM-In)](#com-remote-administration-dcom-in) firewall rule
-If `false`, COM+ System Application cannot be managed remotely.
+will be enabled in the target GPO.

-The script achieves this by enabling or disabling the [COM+ Remote Administration (DCOM-In)](#com-remote-administration-dcom-in)
+If `false`, this rule will be disabled.

-firewall rule.
+See Microsoft's documentation on [COM+ applications](https://learn.microsoft.com/en-us/windows/win32/cossdk/com--application-overview)

-For more info, see the following [Microsoft article](https://learn.microsoft.com/en-us/windows/win32/cossdk/com--application-overview).
+for more details.

 ### EnableLegacyFileReplication